danmar/cppcheck/man/manual.md

 # HTML Report

-You can convert the XML output from cppcheck into a HTML report.
+You can convert the XML output from Cppcheck into a HTML report.
 You'll need Python and the pygments module (<http://pygments.org/)> for this to work.
 In the Cppcheck source tree there is a folder htmlreport that contains a script that transforms a Cppcheck XML file into HTML output.

 This command generates the help screen: